vinicius0026/rethinkdb-migrate/README.md

 driver | `rethinkdb` | Rethinkdb javascript driver.
-Can be either `rethinkdb` or `rethinkdbdash`. host | `localhost` | The host to connect to, if using rethinkdb official driver. port | `28015` | The port to connect on, if using rethinkdb official driver. db | None, this is required | Database name. user | `''` | Rethinkdb user username | `''` | Rethinkdb username password | `''` | Rethinkdb password
+Can be either `rethinkdb` or `rethinkdbdash`. host | `localhost` | The host to connect to, if using rethinkdb official driver. port | `28015` | The port to connect on, if using rethinkdb official driver. db | None, this is required | Database name.
+Please note that the db will be created if it doesn't already exist, so there is no need to explicitly create it in the migrations. user | `''` | Rethinkdb user username | `''` | Rethinkdb username password | `''` | Rethinkdb password